Medicinal herbs to grow at home

 7. Sage

-The Sage plant is called salvia or Salvi tulsi in India.
-It can be used as spice and medicine both.
-Its leaves are very high in vitamin K and also contain vital minerals like magnesium, zinc and copper.
-Sage helps in digestive problems like loss of appetite, gastric problems, stomach pain, diarrhea, bloating and heartburn.
+The sage plant is called salvia or Salvia tulsi in India.
+It can be used as a spice and a medicine.
+Its leaves are very high in vitamin K and also contain vital minerals like magnesium, zinc, and copper.
+Sage helps with digestive problems like loss of appetite, gastric problems, stomach pain, diarrhoea, bloating, and heartburn.

 It is also used in reducing the overproduction of perspiration and saliva.
-Depression, memory loss and Alzheimer's disease are also treated with it.
-Sage leaves are eaten whole or ground and can be used to enhance the flavor of food.
-It looks like a bay leaf but both are entirely different.
+Depression, memory loss, and Alzheimer's disease are also treated with it.
+Sage leaves are eaten whole or ground and can be used to enhance the flavour of food.
+It looks like a bay leaf, but they are entirely different.

 8. Giloy

 It is a climbing shrub and an essential herb in Ayurvedic medicine.
-It is also called "Heart-leaved moonseed".
+It is also called "heart-leaved moonseed."
 All parts of this plant are considered to be beneficial for health.
 The stem of Giloy is considered highly effective because of its high nutritional content and the alkaloids, glycosides, steroids, and other compounds found in it, but the root and leaves also can be used.
-It is used to treat fever, infections, diarrhea and diabetes.
+It is used to treat fever, infections, diarrhoea and diabetes.

-Giloy plant can be grown in a garden as well as in a pot with ample drainage holes.
-Giloy plant can be grown from its stems, cuttings and even seeds.
+The giloy plant can be grown in a garden as well as in a pot with ample drainage holes.
+The Giloy plant can be grown from its stems, cuttings, and even seeds.
 To grow a giloy plant from the stem, take stem cuttings from the end part of the giloy plant, then fill a pot with soil and insert these stem cuttings in it and water it gently to make the soil moist, then keep the pot in partial shade away from direct light.

-We have thousands of plant species that qualify as medicinal, depending on their benefits, ease of growth, and care involved, they can be made part of our lives.
-Medicinal plants can be useful as essential drugs, in food and nutrition, for common illnesses and injury, for endemic infectious diseases and for mental as well as oral health.
+We have thousands of plant species that qualify as medicinal; depending on their benefits, ease of growth, and care involved, they can be made part of our lives.
+Medicinal plants can be useful as essential drugs, in food and nutrition, for common illnesses and injuries, for endemic infectious diseases, and for mental as well as oral health.

 Comments